jackhwalters/DCS-Net/README.md

 Example output files are available in output_files/

 ## Testing DC-Net or DR-Net
-In order to test either DC-Net or DR-Net, switch to the master branch
+In order to test either DC-Net or DR-Net, switch to the speechest branch

 ## File list
 data_json/ \